 - Re-operation to remove or replace implants may be required at any time due to medical reasons or device failure.
-If corrective action is not taken, complications may occur. - Use of an undersized plate or screw in areas of high functional stresses may lead to implant fracture and failure. - Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - The implants and guide wires are intended for single use only. - Instruments, guide wires and screws are to be treated as sharps. - Do not use other manufacturer's instruments or implants in conjunction with the Baby Gorilla®/Gorilla® Plating System. - If a stainless steel Gorilla® R3LEASETM Screw is used, it may only be used standalone. - The device should only be used in pediatric patients where the growth plates have fused or in which active growth plates will not be crossed by the system implants or instrumentation.
+If corrective action is not taken, complications may occur. - Use of an undersized plate or screw in areas of high functional stresses may lead to implant fracture and failure. - Plates and screws, wires, or other appliances of dissimilar metals should not be used together in or near the implant site. - · The implants and guide wires are intended for single use only. - · Instruments, guide wires and screws are to be treated as sharps. - Patient risk as a result of the Baby Gorilla®/Gorilla® Plating System in the MR environment has been minimized. - Do not use other manufacturer's instruments or implants in conjunction with the Baby Gorilla®/Gorilla® Plating System. - Do not implant the instruments.